fedor-goncharov/wrt-project/README.md

 ## Sructure of the project

-Here I briefly explain for what each program is folder contains.
 Details about compilation, usage, input/output, parameters, usage, etc., you can find in README.md in respective folders.

   * #### bash (bash)
-        Scripts in bash for automatization of simulation-reconstruction processes.
-These use the compiled codes in folders below.
+        Bash scripts for automatization of simulation-reconstruction processes (to be added)

   * #### radon-inversion (Matlab / Octave / Python)
         Octave/Matlab/Python scripts for inversion of classical Radon transforms in 2D/3D

   * #### radon-sampling (C)
-        C codes for simulating classical and weighted Radon transforms in 3D (along hyperplanes in 3D)
+        C codes for simulating classical and weighted Radon transforms along 2-hyperplanes in 3D)

   * #### ray-sampling (C)
-        C codes for simulating classical and weighted ray transforms in 3D (along oriented lines in 3D) for lines that are parallel XY-plane.
-This corresponds to scanner geometry, where the ray data are acquired in a set of parallel slices.
+        C codes for simulating classical and weighted ray transforms in 3D along oriented lines in the slice-by-slice framework

   * #### reduction-algorithm (C)
         This is the code related to the article :
-		F. O. Goncharov, A geometric based preprocessing for weighted ray transforms with applications in SPECT, arxiv:1911.05470
-		Basically, codes here allow to reduce data given weighted ray transforms in 3D (for example, those produced by 'ray_sampling') to weighted Radon transforms in 3D along planes.
+		F. O. Goncharov, A geometric based preprocessing for weighted ray transforms with applications in SPECT, arxiv:1911.05470, 2019 (to appear in JIIP) Basically, codes here allow to reduce data given by weighted ray transforms in 3D (for example, those produced by 'ray-sampling') to weighted Radon transforms in 3D along 2-planes.
-		To understand, why it is worth of anything, look in the preprint above.
+		To understand why it is worth of anything, look in the preprint above.

-  * #### umot (C / Python)
-        These codes are related to simulations and inversions of weighted Radon transforms in 2D arising in ultrasound-modulated optical tomography (UMOT).

-  * #### ver-python (Python)
+  * #### ver-python (python)
         Codes in Python such as : simulation and inversion of Radon transforms in 2D, adjoint Radon transforms, computations of system-matrices in 2D for X-ray, PET, SPECT (I don't pursue write anything for 3D in Python because it becomes too slow, in C it is anyway faster)

   * #### weights-utilities (C)
-        Computations of weight-expansions for SPECT in 2D/3D.
+        Computations of weight expansions in spherical harmonics in angle variable for SPECT in 2D/3D.

   * #### EM-algorithms (C / Python)
         Not a secret that EM-algorithms are extremely popular in tomographies, however, they no longer use Radon transforms (at least not explicitly).